Arci/sales-taxes/README.md

     -o "/path/to/result.txt"
 ```

-Givin no arguments the help is printed:
+Giving no arguments the help is printed:

 ```
 usage: SalesTaxes
- -b,--basket <arg>       the shopping basket file path -c,--categories <arg>   the categories file path -e,--exclude <arg>      categories excluded from base tax -o,--output <arg>       the file to which output the receipt
+ -c,--categories <arg>   the categories file path -b,--basket <arg>       the shopping basket file path -e,--exclude <arg>      categories excluded from base tax -o,--output <arg>       the file to which output the receipt
 ```